skbolton/base.nvim/README.md

 ## Getting Started

-If you have an existing Neovim setup move it to a backup location in case you want it back or want to copy from it.
+If you have an existing Neovim setup move it to a backup location in case you want it back or to copy from it.

 ```bash
 mv ~/.config/nvim ~/.config/nvim-backup